-If you have created or imported a product and want to sell it in UK retailers – CONGRATULATIONS.
+If you have created or imported a product and want to sell it in the UK, you will need barcodes.
 If it doesn’t already have a retail barcode on it, you will need to purchase a barcode number ….
 And we can help you …..

-1. Getting Product Barcodes
+1. Getting Barcodes

 The first step is to establish what kind of barcode you will require.
 If you are selling a retail product in the UK, you will almost certainly need an EAN-13 product barcode.
 These are used on all retail barcodes UK except for books and magazines (you can find details on obtaining a book or magazine barcode here).
-EAN-13 barcode packages can be purchased here. once an order is places through our website you will be emailed your barcode number with the images as attached files as soon as the order is placed.
+EAN-13 barcode packages can be purchased here. once an order is placed through our website, you will be emailed your barcode number with the images as attached files as soon as the order is placed.
 Look here for CD barcodes and DVD barcodes.

 2. Incorporating the barcode onto your product